 The program leading to the degree of Doctor of Dental Surgery (DDS) is designed to develop broadly competent practitioners and encourages both clinical and basic science research in order to instill an appreciation of biomedical research and a spirit of inquiry in each student.
-The college recognizes the need to support excellence in its educational programs by acquiring and maintaining a highly qualified faculty and students, excellent physical facilities and a competency-based curriculum that is contemporary, comprehensive and efficient.
+The school recognizes the need to support excellence in its educational programs by acquiring and maintaining a highly qualified faculty and students, excellent physical facilities and a competency-based curriculum that is contemporary, comprehensive and efficient.
 The program in Dentistry is a four year curriculum leading to the Doctor of Dental Surgery degree.

-College of Dentistry Admission Information
+School of Dentistry Admission Information

-The College of Dentistry is a synergistic environment where students learn life lessons -- in addition to dental medicine -- from a diverse patient population.
+The School of Dentistry is a synergistic environment where students learn life lessons -- in addition to dental medicine -- from a diverse patient population.
 These patients help prepare students for the real-life challenges and opportunities awaiting them upon graduation.

-The College of Dentistry shapes the future of dentistry by developing exemplary clinicians, educators and scientists.
+The School of Dentistry shapes the future of dentistry by developing exemplary clinicians, educators and scientists.
 We improve oral health by caring for the needs of a diverse community; seeking innovations in science, education and health care delivery; and serving as leaders in health professions education.